gchar031/book-finder/README.md

-# Project Overview

-## Project Name: Book Finder
+# Book Finder

-The name of your project with deployed URL.
-Deployed site to a hosting service like [Github Pages](https://pages.github.com/).

-## Project Description
+## Description

 Using the Google Books API I can retrieve information about a book that the user search for.
 This information includes the author, title, year the book was published, the plot of the book, and external links provided to retrieve more information about the book.
 In addition I also plan to use another API that generates random anime quotes at the bottom of the page.

 ## API and Data Sample

-Specify the API you are using and include a link.
-Show us a snippet of JSON returned by your API so we know you can access it and get the info you need.
+This section will includes snippet from my API request for Google Books and Animechan.
 - Google Books [API Docs](https://developers.google.com/books/docs/v1/using)
 - Animechan [API Docs](https://animechan.vercel.app/)